Disk encryption theory: CBC–mask–CBC (CMC) and ECB–mask–ECB (EME)

 Note that unlike LRW and CMC there is only a single key $K$.

 CMC and EME were considered for standardization by SISWG.
 EME is patented, and so is not favored to be a primary supported mode.

 HCTR and HCTR2

 HCTR (2005) is mode of operation for block ciphers that is length-preserving, wide-block, and tweakable.
 It, however, has a bug in the specification and another in its security proof, rendering its claimed security level invalid.
 HCTR2 (2021) is a variant that fixes these issues and improves on security, performance, and flexibility.
 HCTR2 is available in the Linux kernel since version 6.0.

-HCTR and HCTR2 uses a custom block cipher mode of operation called XCTR; AES-128-XCTR is usually used for HCTR2.
+HCTR and HCTR2 use a custom block cipher mode of operation called XCTR; AES-128-XCTR is usually used for HCTR2.
 HCTR2 uses a polynomial hash function called POLYVAL.
-HCTR2 is efficient on modern processors with an AES instructions and carry-less multiplication instructions.
+HCTR2 is efficient on modern processors equipped with AES and carry-less multiplication instruction sets.

 Extended Code Book (XCB)

 The Extended Code Book mode for AES (XCB-AES) was defined in early versions of IEEE Std 1619.2.
 However, XCB was reported broken and was removed from the 2025 version, IEEE Std 1619.2-2025.